stellar-deprecated/docs/learn/concepts/multi-sig.md

 Each account can set its own threshold values.
 By default all thresholds levels are set to 0, and the master key is set to weight 1.

 Let's say Diyang sets the medium threshold on one of her accounts to 4.
-If that account submits a transaction that includes a payment operation (medium security), the transaction's threshold is 4—the signature weights on it need to exceed 4 in order to run.
-If Diyang's master key—the key corresponding to the public key that identifies the account she owns—has a weight below 4, she cannot authorize a transaction without other signers.
+If that account submits a transaction that includes a payment operation (medium security), the transaction's threshold is 4--the signature weights on it need to exceed 4 in order to run.
+If Diyang's master key--the key corresponding to the public key that identifies the account she owns--has a weight below 4, she cannot authorize a transaction without other signers.

 * Low Security:
  * [Allow Trust] operation